ramstein74/Coffee_Jade_Stylus_inside_web2py/README.md

   This is just an example it can be tweaked as we wish.
 For that just change the gulpfile.coffee file.

-  Note: there is a ng-classify and sourcemaps task inside my gulpfile.coffee.
+  Note: there is a ng-classify and sourcemaps task inside my gulpfile.coffee. <br>
-  Ignore them for this example.
+  Ignore them for this example. <br>
   Have fun!